practicalli/clojure-cli-config/README.md

 | `clojure -T:search/outdated`                        | report newer versions for maven and git dependencies      |
 | `clojure -M:search/outdated-mvn`                    | check for newer dependencies (maven only)                 |

+> `:search/libraries` will show warnings about unqualified libraries the first time it is used, which can safely be ignored

 ## Project analysis

 [Carve](https://github.com/borkdude/carve) - static analysis of code